aleya-dev/libaeon/README.md

 3. Enter the `build` folder and run make

+### MacOS

+libAeon requires at least XCode 14.3

+1. Make sure you have cloned the submodules

+    ```git submodule update --init```

+2. Run `./bootstrap.sh`

+    This will download all dependencies and generate a Makefile in the `build` subfolder.

+3. Enter the `build` folder and run make

+Alternatively you can also generate an XCode project to build.
+For this you can use the `./bootstrap_xcode.sh` script.

 ### Other platforms

 libAeon has also been successfully tested on other platforms like BSD and macOS.
 As long as you use a recent compiler this should work.